-For more information, visit http://go.illinois.edu/NelleMSignor or contact Caroline Ewing at email@example.com.
+For more information, visit https://international.illinois.edu/students/student-funding.html or contact Samantha Celmer at firstname.lastname@example.org.

 Maria Pia Gratton International Award

-This award is intended to enable a female graduate student from outside the United States to have an academic and cultural experience at the University of Illinois at Urbana-Champaign (Illinois).
+This award is intended to enable a female international graduate student to have an academic and cultural experience at the University of Illinois at Urbana-Champaign (Illinois).
 Preference will be given to a student who has had a limited opportunity to travel outside of her home country.
-The Gratton Award provides a tuition waiver and a monthly stipend totaling $10,000 for the academic year.
+The Gratton Award provides a tuition waiver and a monthly stipend totaling $12,000 for the academic year.

-Eligibility: 1) Applicants must either be currently enrolled as graduate students at Illinois with at least one academic year (i.e., two semesters) of graduate school remaining beginning in Fall 2016 OR if not currently enrolled as graduate students at Illinois, applicants must be applying to begin graduate study at Illinois in Fall 2016 (Note: Applicants who have not yet been admitted to Illinois must follow regular academic admission procedures.).
-Applicants must be international students (U.S. Citizens and Permanent Residents are not eligible to apply).
-Applicants must be female (applications from male applicants will not be considered).
+Eligibility: Applicants must be female international students currently enrolled as graduate students at Illinois with at least one academic year (i.e., two semesters) of graduate school remaining OR if not currently enrolled as graduate students at Illinois, applicants must be applying to begin graduate study at Illinois in the upcoming Fall semester (Note: Applicants who have not yet been admitted to Illinois must follow regular academic admission procedures).

 Margaret McNamara Memorial Fund